Weekend in Texel: Finding refuge

 When Robin came home at 6PM, we immediately jumped on the car and headed our merry way to Den Helder.
 From Rotterdam, it was approximately two hours ride and luckily there was not much traffic jam.
 We even had to wait half an hour for the 8:30PM boat to Texel.
 In the car, my poor husband hungrily devoured the adobo I cooked earlier in the afternoon.

-Exactly 20 minutes after sailing, we docked in Texel and ten minutes later checked in at Fletcher Hotel de Koog.
+Exactly 20 minutes after sailing, we docked on Texel and 10 mins later checked in at Fletcher Hotel de Koog.
 I couldn’t really tell much about this hotel except that it’s overpriced for its rooms and amenities.
 But at least the staff were friendly.

 We headed out and surveyed the bars and restaurants along Dorpstraat outside our hotel.
 It was already late and we were exhausted so when we passed by tapas and cocktail bar Bodega 59, we walked in, lured by the anticipation of authentic Spanish delight.
 The calamares was bland and the waiter, although friendly was also very distracted.
 But we enjoyed sitting by the bar, drinking our margarita and long island and watching the Dutch national football team do what it does best – scrambling to their feet to win a game at the last minute – this time from Kazakhstan.